 Liquidity risk is the risk that the Company is unable to meet its financial obligations as they come due.
-As at December 31, 2020, the Company has working capital of \$198,316.
+As at December 31, 2021, the Company has a working capital deficit of \$116,334 (2020 - working capital of \$198,316).
 The Company manages this risk by evaluating current and expected liquidity requirements and seeking financing arrangements as necessary.